-For Sally, there was only one man for her, Harry.
-Even after a shave and a haircut, he’d still be Harry—but he was her man, and so was Tom the Uber driver, Dick the hunky pool boy, and… then there was Bartholomew.
+There was only one man for Sally.
+Harry.
+Even after a shave and a haircut he’d still be Harry.
+But, he was still her man.
+As was, Tom the Uber driver, Dick the hunky pool boy, and…Bartholomew.

 Sally thought to herself, “It’s only Bartholomew and Harry for me.
 They’ll always be the only two men in my life.”

 And then she was hit with an epiphany,

 “What if Chris Hemsworth were to suddenly show a decided interest in moi?”